John Towneley (politician): Military

 When his brother Charles Towneley, raised the new 5th Royal Lancashire Militia in 1853, John was commissioned as one of the Captains.
 He was promoted to Major a few weeks later.
 The auxiliary regiment was already embodied when war was declared against Russia, on 28 March the following year, beginning the Crimean War.
 In May 1855 they began duty at Aldershot and moved to Clonmel, Ireland at the start of December.
 From mid-April 1856, the regiment spent a month in Dublin, before returning to Burnley to be disembodied on 6 June.
 When Charles retired from the command in 1863, John was promoted to lieutenant-colonel to succeed him.
 He also succeeded Charles as honorary colonel of the regiment following Charles's death in 1876.

 Personal life

 Kettledrum by Harry Hall.
 The painting depicts the 1861 Epsom Derby-winning horse and jockey Ralph Bullock, being presented to the Towneley brothers and Richard Eastwood, along with young Richard Towneley and the trainer, George Oates.

-Towneley married Lucy Tichborne, the daughter of Henry Joseph Tichborne, (the 8th Baronet) and Anne Burke on 28 October 1840.
+Towneley married Lucy Ellen Tichborne (1818–1900), the daughter of Henry Joseph Tichborne, (the 8th Baronet) and Anne Burke on 28 October 1840.
 They had five children: